 Every framework has its own abstraction, to work with them we need to understand/master respective abstractions.
 They also have individual libraries and runtime, which is very tricky to manage and maintain different runtime on the same cluster.

 It’s not possible for big data professionals to learn these many technologies, also it’s not possible for clients to invest huge amount for these multiple technologies.

 If we observe each and every technology/tool in the figure is a specialized engine to solve some specific Big Data problems.
-Some of these frameworks are proprietary rest are open source.
-It is very difficult to keep upgrading the skills based on new requirements or introduction of new frameworks.
+Some of these frameworks are proprietary rest is open source.
+It is very difficult to keep upgrading the skills based on new requirements or the introduction of new frameworks.